UPS delivers around 5.5 billion goods every year with the help of its 125,000 delivery vans.

 A reward system is also in place to keep the drivers motivated, and the money is not bad either.
 UPS drivers, according to Glassdoor, are paid $22 per hour and receive generous tips on the job.

-Is ORION Really Foolproof and does UPS’ GPS Tracking Work Well?
+Is ORION Really Foolproof and How well does UPS’ GPS Tracking Actually Work?

-ORION is rumored to have flaws, according to drivers on internet forums.
+ORION is rumored to have a few flaws, according to drivers on internet forums.

-ORION would ignore drivers back in 2013, giving no time breaks, food, or even gas.
+Back in 2013, ORION would ignore drivers, giving no time breaks, food, or even gas.

 Despite their dissatisfaction, UPS drivers continued to support the system, but the situation has only become worse over time.

-When the latest version of ORION, ORION 3.0, was introduced, it turned into a nightmare for UPS drivers rather than making their job easier.
+When the latest version of ORION, ORION 3.0, was introduced, it turned into a nightmare for UPS drivers rather than actually making their lives easier.

 Almost every UPS location was unable to get the app to work.